prateekpuri01/Serving-Strategy-Predictions-with-Sparse-Data/README.md

 FSP x FSWP <br/>
 SSP x SSWP <br/>

 These are the feature values that will define the player.
-If a player does not have a matchup history with a player in P_active, list these values as zero.
+If a player does not have a matchup history with a player in P_active, we use the average values for these quanitites, considering all matches the player in P_active has played against active top-30 players.

 Once these features have been computed for every player, store them as rows in a Pandas dataframe.
 Remove feature columns that contain all zeroes - this effectively removes matchup statistics for players in P_active who have not played anyone in P_ML.